Staminade: Staminade formulation

 Staminade is formulated to contain sodium and potassium levels at 16.4 mmol per litre and 4.8 mmol per litre.

-Staminade powder when made up according to directions claims to have an osmomolality of approximately 275milliOsmol per litre.
+Staminade powder when made up according to directions claims to have an osmolality of approximately 275milliOsmol per litre.

 From 2010, the powder formulation of Staminade was changed to use sucrose as its primary ingredient instead of dextrose as the primary sweetener and source of energy.
-The liquid concentrate used glucose as its primary ingredient and acesulphame potassium as a sweetener.
+The liquid concentrate used glucose as its primary ingredient and acesulfame potassium as a sweetener.

 Prior to the change of using sucrose as its primary ingredient, Staminade was the only large commercially made sports drink in Australia that did not use sucrose as its primary ingredient.
 Sucrose has been commonly cited as a primary cause of tooth decay.

 Magnesium

 Staminade was the first ready-to-drink sports drink available in Australia to add magnesium to its formula.
 Staminade powder contains magnesium lactate and Staminade concentrate contained magnesium sulphate.